buildkite/on-demand/agent-composer/README.md

 a CloudFormation Transform Macro to simplify creating the `AWS::ECS::TaskDefinition` resources for your agents and reduces duplication.

-The transform can be deployed using the AWS SAM CLI or from the AWS Serverless Application Repository:
+Deploy the CloudFormation Macro using the AWS Serverless Application Repository:

 [![Deploy AWS Serverless Application](https://cdn.rawgit.com/buildkite/cloudformation-launch-stack-button-svg/master/launch-stack.svg)](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:832577133680:applications~buildkite-on-demand-transform)

-This transform expands any `Type: Buildkite::ECS::TaskDefinition` resources
-into: an ECS task definition, a log group, an IAM Role for Execution (with access to the given SSM secrets), and an IAM Role for the Task (with access to the given `iam-ssh-agent` backend if given).
+This transform expands any `Type: Buildkite::ECS::TaskDefinition` CloudFormation resources in your template into: an ECS task definition, a log group, an IAM Role for Execution (with access to the given SSM secrets), and an IAM Role for the Task (with access to the given `iam-ssh-agent` backend).

 The following resource parameters are supported: